OtherDevOpsGene/intro-to-terraform-and-ansible/lesson-04/README.md

 ## Leave the environment running

 We'll leave the environment running for now since we'll be using it for the upcoming lessons.
-We can destroy it later (and recreate it if we need to).
+We can destroy it later (and recreate it again if we need to).

 ## Why not local Ansible